 Random Forest classifier

-Often referred as CART algorithm (Jackins et al., 2021), RFC are composed of multiple decision trees that are pruned and then averaged to balance bias-variance trade-off and maximize predictive power of the ensemble.
+Often referred as CART algorithm (Jackins et al., 2021), RFC are composed of multiple decision trees that are pruned and then averaged to balance the bias-variance trade-off and maximize the predictive power of the ensemble.
 To train RFCs, the following steps must be followed (Xin and Ren, 2022):

 Randomly select ‘n’ features from total ‘k’ features.